 Positive and exemplary approaches should be warmly congratulated and represent a consistently good level of effort.

 This online system provides live access to timetables, homework, teacher’s names, recorded assessments and feedback, behaviour points and attendance which is updated at the end of the day.
 You can access this at www.go4schools.com and create a student account using your school email address, or create a parent account using details provided on our data collection sheet.
 If you require any help using Go4Schools please email email@example.com

 Academic Review Days

 These days are the most valuable way to meet to support a discussion about students’ progress.
 They take place during the day three times a year, following a progress check, and allow the tutor, student and parent to review progress and agree targets for the next steps.
 Students are provided with work, revision or assessments to complete during the rest of the day.
-Dates for Academic Review Days can be found here.
+Dates for Academic Review Days can be found on the parent calendar available here.

 In between Academic Review Days students and tutors also meet together to review progress and check that key tasks have been completed.
 These meetings are recorded in Go4Schools.